tomrtc/pyoxeconfgen/README.rst

 Pyoxeconfgen
 ===========

 Automation tool managing ALE OmniPCX Enterprise configuration.
-This tools is using OXE REST API (only available from version M1.403)
+This tools is using OXE REST API (only available for OXE version >= M1.403.10)

 Installation
 ============